sophiaski/sleuth/README.md

-# My guide to nonprofit wealth screening
+# Guide to nonprofit wealth screening
 Repo for all resources to aid in your sleuthing adventures!